theDesertEagle/GDJobScraper/README.md

 **Prerequisites**: You would need a version of Python installed to execute the scraper.

 GDJobScraper extracts features and creates data samples in batches, where 1 batch = 30 job-postings data.
 For testing purposes, the recommended batch size is <= 2 (i.e, <= 60 data samples).
-This is a commandline-based tool which takes 3 arguments and can be run using the following format:
+GDJobScraper is a commandline-based tool which takes 3 arguments and can be run using the following format:

 `$: python scraper.py 'JOB_TITLE' 'JOB_LOCATION' BATCH_SIZE`

-It is to be noted that the job title and the job location to be searched must be enclosed within quotes.
+The job title as well as the job location to be searched must be enclosed within quotes.
+The job title would need to match the title as it is recognized in the particular industrial domain, eg. in computer science, developers dealing with front-end web application development are commonly referred to as fron-end developers, and so a job title such as 'Front-End Developer' may be given as input.
+Job-postings with titles similar to the inputted job title (such as 'Front End Engineer') would be automatically handled.
+The job location could either be 'coarse', eg. country name, or 'finely' tuned, eg. state, depending on the type of the dataset to be generated.

-## Working Example
+## Output

+### Alpha Build Observations

 ![Scraper Example - Initial Output](/images/initial_op.PNG)
 ![Scraper Example - Final Output](/images/final_op.PNG)

 ## Known Bugs

 Certain job-posting headers have weird special characters (for example, special unicode characters) which might throw errors.
 This error shows the job-posting page for which the header could not be parsed.
-Through 'exceptional handling', the scraper automatically recovers and searches for another job-posting instead.
+Through 'exceptional handling' however, the scraper automatically recovers and searches for another job-posting instead.

 ## Work In Progress